Why you should buy it: You’ll get impressively powerful Dolby Atmos surround sound in a simple package.

 The best virtual surround soundbar

-Why you should buy it: The Yamaha YSP-5600 is a big, powerful virtual soundbar that is well-equiped to give your home theater jaw-dropping 3D surround sound.
+Why you should buy it: The Yamaha YSP-5600 is a big, powerful virtual soundbar that is well-equipped to give your home theater jaw-dropping 3D sound immersion.

 How much will it cost: $1,600